 - 6.1 Domestic Partners.
-The City will amend its personnel rules and medical plan documents to incorporate "domestic partners" and make available to domestic partners benefits, including insurance, paid leave and statutory Family and Medical Leave, on the same basis that those benefits are provided to employee spouses.
-To receive domestic partner benefits, the domestic partnership must be verified by affidavit with the City according to its policies and practices. - 6.2 Medical Insurance.
+The City will make available to domestic partners benefits, including insurance, paid leave and statutory Family and Medical Leave, on the same basis that those benefits are provided to employee spouses.
+Domestic partners will be recognized if the domestic partnership is registered with or recognized by the State of Washington pursuant to RCW 26.60; provided, that the City will continue to recognize domestic partnerships on file with the City as of December 31, 2016, until the participating employee's separation from employment or dissolution of the domestic partnership, whichever occurs first. - 6.2 Medical Insurance.
 The City of Tacoma and the Joint Labor Committee have negotiated and put in effect medical insurance programs which will continue in effect for the duration of this Agreement.
-During the term of this Agreement, the City will provide medical insurance to employees and their eligible dependents through the plans described in Appendix A.
+During the term of this Agreement, the City will provide medical insurance to employees and their eligible dependents through the plans described in Appendix A. - 6.2.1 Eligibility.
+Permanent, project, appointive, and temporary pending exam employees and their dependents are eligible for coverage beginning on the first day of the calendar month following the date of hire, unless the date of hire is also the first working day of the calendar month, in which case benefits eligibility begins on the date of hire.
+All other temporary employees and their dependents are eligible for coverage beginning on the first day of the calendar month following 60 days of continuous employment from the date of hire.